 All students requesting housing in a residence hall are required to sign a residence hall contract.
 The term of the contract is for one academic year, consisting of two semesters, in all halls.
-Refer to your copy of the residence hall contract for details.
+Refer to the residence hall contract for additional details.